pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Get Date Range

 <p>To get the range of dates in the data, we can use something like the following.
-This is our first pipeline (in this article), in which the <code>$group</code> operator is used to aggregate documents.
-Setting <code>_id</code> to <code>None</code> effectively removes any grouping by specific field values and treats the entire collection as one group.
+This is our first pipeline, in which the <code>$group</code> operator is used to aggregate documents.
+Setting <code>_id</code> to <code>None</code> effectively removes any grouping by specific field values, and treats the entire collection as one group.
 Within this group, we compute the earliest and latest values of the <code>VisitDateTime</code>.</p>

 ```python